-Asia shares tipped to firm, sterling hit by UK politics
+Asia shares edge higher, sterling slugged by UK politics

 “For now, overall policies and financial conditions still support growth and investment,” he added.
 “A sharper-than-expected China slowdown from a domestic credit crunch and external trade tensions could be the main risk to global growth.”

 The focus this week would be on Chinese data for June covering inflation, new loans and international trade.
-The United States also releases inflation figures while the Bank of Canada might well hike rates on Wednesday.
+The United States also releases inflation figures, while the Bank of Canada might well hike rates on Wednesday.

 In currency markets, the U.S. dollar was mostly softer following the jobs report, with sterling being an exception.

-In commodity markets, oil prices were quoted a shade firmer in early trade after a mixed end to last week.
+In commodity markets, oil prices were little moved in early trade after a mixed end to last week.
 [O/R]